zhaouv/gameclock/docs/README.md

 * playerID: `String` - a short string, all lowercase, unique to each player (should have no spaces or special characters since it will be used as in the CSS classnames), i.e. 'b', or 'w', or '1' or '2' -- if its a number it still must be represented as a string.
 * playerText: `String` or `null` - an optional short string to display at the beginning of each player clock display, i.e. 'Black' or 'White'
 * mainTime: `Float` the main time in seconds for all modes, set to 0 if you do not want a main time, i.e. for byo-yomi you may not want any main time.
-* mainMoves: `Integer` for `clockMode` delay and increment, the number of moves that must be made within the alotted time before advancing to the secondaryTime phase.
+* mainMoves: `Integer` for `clockMode` delay and increment, the number of moves that must be made within the allotted time before advancing to the secondaryTime phase.
 If all remaining moves must be made within this phase (this is the last phase) or if you don't need this since you are using a different clockMode set this to `0`.
 * secondaryTime: `Float` the second phase time in seconds, only used for `clockMode` delay and increment; set to `0` if you do not want a second phase of time or are using a different `clockMode`.
-* secondaryMoves: `Integer` for `clockMode` delay and increment, the number of moves that must be made within the alotted time before advancing to the tertiaryTime phase.
+* secondaryMoves: `Integer` for `clockMode` delay and increment, the number of moves that must be made within the allotted time before advancing to the tertiaryTime phase.
 If all remaining moves must be made within this phase (this is the last phase) or if you don't need this since you are using a different clockMode set this to `0`.
 * tertiaryTime: `Float` the second phase time in seconds, only used for `clockMode` delay and increment; set to `0` if you do not want a second phase of time or are using a different `clockMode`.
-* tertiaryMoves: `Integer` for `clockMode` delay and increment, the number of moves that must be made within the alotted time before advancing to the tertiaryTime phase.
+* tertiaryMoves: `Integer` for `clockMode` delay and increment, the number of moves that must be made within the allotted time before advancing to the tertiaryTime phase.
 If all remaining moves must be made within this phase (this is the last phase) or if you don't need this since you are using a different clockMode set this to `0`.
 * numPeriods: `Integer` for `clockMode` byo-yomi only.
 The number of byo-yomi periods that must elapse before the player's time expires.
 Set this to '0' if you are not using byo-yomi.
 * periodTime: `Float`
     - for `clockMode` byo-yomi, this corresponds to the amount of time in each period